derrell/proxy-tests/README.md

 - [x] stock check strings mapped to check methods
 - [x] apply (as both string member name and as function)
-- [x] event (currently just says what it would do)
+- [x] event (currently just says what it would do) This implementation always generates an event.
+If there's no `event` key in the property definition, the event name is created automatically as `change${propertyFirstUp}`
 - [x] themeable
 - [x] inheritable
 - [x] init